kareenamatwani/Crypto-Market-Cap-Tracker/README.md

 # Crypto Market Cap Tracker

 This is a web application for tracking and downloading market cap data of cryptocurrencies.
 The application allows users to select specific cryptocurrencies, choose a date range, and fetch the corresponding market cap data from the CoinMarketCap API.
-The fetched data is then downloaded as a JSON file.
+The fetched data is then saved as JSON and downloaded as txt file.

 ## Table of Contents